 On a nice day, you might find a class walking over the Marion Garden to say a decade of the Rosary.
-Students enjoy when Fr.
+Students enjoy it when Fr.
 Marcello stops by the classrooms for an impromptu religion lesson.

 Service to Others

 The school's mission calls for students to treat others the way they want to be treated, just as Christ asked us to do.
 Students understand many people within their community and around the world need help.
 Therefore, they are actively involved in many outreach projects during the year living their faith through service to others.
-Many projects are set-up by the Student Council, SCSS Cares Club, teachers, and parents.
+Many projects are set up by the Student Council, SCSS Cares Club, teachers, and parents.
 The projects include writing cheerful messages to the sick and elderly, thank you cards to Veterans, food drives, and much more.
-The SCSS Cares Club has made blankets for the Binky Patrol of Fairfield County and dog and cat toys for local shelters, just to name a few.
+The SCSS Cares Club has made blankets for the Binky Patrol of Fairfield County and dog and cat toys for local shelters, to name a few.
 They use and share their God-given gifts and talents willingly.

 Every year the graduating class chooses a biblical quote to leave as their legacy to the school.
 This quote is a meaningful reminder of the impact SCSS had on the eighth-grade class.
 It is recited every morning for the next year by the entire school.
 The class of 2020 chose,

-"At my first defense no one appeared.... but the Lord
+"At my first defense, no one appeared.... but the Lord

 stood at my side and gave me strength".

 Each month has an assigned Gospel Values to be integrated into their studies and discussed across all grades.